A Travel Price Comparison for Families, Couples, and Backpackers Venice vs. Denver for Attractions, Couples, Food, and Families

 Denver

-Venice is a nice place to visit for its local cuisine and restaurants.
+Venice is a well-known place for its local cuisine and restaurants.
 However, Denver is not a good city for its restaurants.

-Visitors will find a budding food and restaurant scene in Venice.
+Eating is part of the travel experience when you visit Venice.
 For the best dining experience, you should try to avoid the touristy restaurants that serve the typical pizza and pasta.
 Instead, find a local eatery that specializes in the region's traditional flavors like fish and vegetables.
+Many of the restaurants are excellent, but head into the local neighborhoods for the best options.

 Denver may not make the list for most foodies, but you'll find what you need while you're in town.
 It's a pretty large city, so you'll find some nice local restaurants, but the foodie scene is still emerging in many neighborhoods.
 A number of restaurants offer outdoor seating, which is nice.
 You'll also find a growing selection of international restaurants.
 For something uniquely local, you should try the Bison steak and fried pickles.